IntelliCAD: 2022-2025

 Released in July 2024, IntelliCAD 13.0 emphasized a new Options dialog, Quick Calculator, new surface commands, lookup tables for advanced blocks, ARX application loading, an all-new LISP API, and more.
 IntelliCAD versions that work with BIM files included IFC validation, RVT to IFC conversion, AEC dimensions, .ifc layers, and new AEC styles.
 IntelliCAD versions that natively work with DGN files included BMP Out, Undelete, and Copy Nested Entities commands; parallel entity snapping; and the Explorer for views, external references, blocks, and layer filters.

 Released in December 2024, IntelliCAD 13.1 emphasized enhanced reporting capabilities, customization of running and one-time entity snaps, printing to PNG files with transparent backgrounds, new capabilities for the 3D Positioner command, and more.
 IntelliCAD versions that work with BIM files focused on creating architectural spaces.
 IntelliCAD versions that natively work with DGN files focused on drawing polygons and more options for working with views.

 Released in July 2025, IntelliCAD 14.0 emphasized a new dark theme, QR codes, detached drawing windows, surface sculpting, SVG import, new DGN import options, an IntelliCAD Lisp Debugger extension, and more.
 IntelliCAD versions that work with BIM files focused on file support for RVT/RFA 2025 versions.
 IntelliCAD versions that natively work with DGN files focused on advanced print options.

+Released in December 2025, IntelliCAD 14.1 emphasized export and print to geospatial PDFs, additional GEO map service availability, a new block test window for advanced blocks, support for compiled and protected LISP applications in FAS and VLX formats, and more.
+IntelliCAD versions that support BIM files include better control over how openings interact with walls and IFC import improvements.
+Native DGN support targeted enhancements for exporting, printing, and hatching.

+Released in August 2026, IntelliCAD 15.0 emphasized AI workflows (feature preview), drawing compare (feature preview), a completed modernized LISP API, and more.
+IntelliCAD versions that support BIM files focused on parts catalogs of .rfa files and IFC import improvements.
+Native DGN support targeted enhancements for printing, exporting to PDF, and linking external references.